bvennam/test-repo/CONTRIBUTING.md

 # CONTRIBUTING.md

-This is a place to describe how to contribute to this project
+This is a place to describe how to contribute to this project.